Meowmeowzers/Meowmeowzers/README.md

-## Welcome to my empty Github repository
+##  👋 Hi there,  Welcome to my Github repository

-- 🔭 I’m currently working on ... hopeless studies
+- 🔭 I’m currently working on ...
+Being a responsible adult
 - 🌱 I’m currently learning ...
-Unity and C#
+ReactJS
 - 👯 I’m looking to collaborate on ... none
 - 🤔 I’m looking for help with ... ideas
+- 💬 Ask me about ... anything, I'll try to answer them
+- 📫 How to reach me: ... email / discord
-- ⚡ Fun fact: ... none
+- ⚡ Fun fact: ... no fun facts

 <br>